Rachel Fleming, PhD

 - Conducted and transcribed over fifty interviews, coded qualitative data, used character-based narratives to argue that global tech industry work is improving gender equality in urban India in limited ways.

-- Organized national conference panels, CU conferences, and ethnographic methods seminars.
+- Presented results at national conferences, taught ethnographic methods seminars.

 Consultant, Kenan-Flagler Business School, University of North Carolina at Chapel Hill, 2005-2007